flutter/website/platform-plugins.md

 }
 ```

+Finally, we complete the `onMethodCall` method we added earlier.
+We need to
-Finally, we add handlers for all supported methods, in our case the single
+handle a single platform method, `getBatteryLevel`, so we test for that in the
-method `getBatteryLevel`, which simply calls the Android code we wrote in the
+`call` argument.
+The implementation of this platform method simply calls the
+Android code we wrote in the previous step, passes back a response for both the
-previous step.
+success and error cases using the `response` argument.

 ```java
        @Override